vontell/Bility/README.md

 3) OCR and vision data for dealing with Sketch files (i.e. user study before building the apps)
 4) Advanced human-behavior modeling (i.e. simulate eye tracking, learning what 'good design' means, etc)

+Make sure to check out the `Theory/` folder for technical background.

 ## Infrastructure Overview

 In terms of technologies, everything is pretty much a mix of Kotlin, Gradle, and Docker.
 Click the links below to see the setup for each component.